ijardillier/docker-elk/README.md

 You can also run all services in the background (detached mode) by adding the `-d` flag to the above command.

-If you are starting the stack for the very first time, please read the section below attentively.
+If you are starting the stack for the very **first time**, please read the section below attentively.

 ### Cleanup

-Elasticsearch and prometheus data are persisted inside volumes by default.
+Elasticsearch, Kibana, Logstash and Prometheus data are persisted inside volumes by default.

 In order to entirely shutdown the stack and remove all persisted data, use the following Docker Compose command: